 We maintain what we believe is an appropriate level of worldwide Professional Liability/Error and Omissions Insurance.
-The amount of coverage we maintain depends upon the nature of the trial.
 We may in the future be unable to maintain or continue our current insurance coverage on the same or similar terms.
-If we are liable for a claim that is beyond the level of insurance coverage, we may be responsible for paying all or part of any award.
+If we are liable for a claim or settlement that is beyond the level of insurance coverage, we may be responsible for paying all or part of any award or settlement amount.
 Also, the insurance policies contain exclusions which mean that the policy will not respond or provide cover in certain circumstances.